DETAILED ACTION

 The additional element of a material sample and types of materials merely link the abstract idea to a field of use without integrating the abstract idea into a practical application; as neither the result or performance of the abstract ideas improve or better the material samples.
 MPEP 2106.05(h)

 The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the additional elements related to a computer environment, i.e. processing device and memory, merely act as the tools for performing the mathematical and mental concepts recited by the claim.
 These generic computer elements are not improved by the abstract ideas and therefore, fail to provide significantly more.
-Lastly, the material samples merely link the abstract ideas to a field of use, as the samples are not affected by the result of the abstract ideas.
+The material samples merely link the abstract ideas to a field of use, as the samples are not affected by the result of the abstract ideas.
+Lastly, the limitations directed towards the data gathering limitation’s fail to provide significantly more, as the data acquiring is not improved or bettered by the result of the abstract idea.

 Claims 4 and 5 are rejected similarly to claim 1, as the abstract ideas are identical and the generically claimed computer elements are merely acting as tools for performing the identified abstract ideas without providing significantly more or integrating the abstract idea into a practical application.